Eslam1Osama/block-cipher-learning-module/README.md

 -   **[FileSaver.js](https://github.com/eligrey/FileSaver.js/)**: For saving the generated files.
 -   **[Font Awesome](https://fontawesome.com/)**: For icons.

+## ⚖️ License & Copyright

+**© 2025 Eng.
+Eslam Osama.
+All Rights Reserved.**

+This content is protected by copyright law.
+Unauthorized copying, distribution, or use of this material is strictly prohibited.
+The code, design, and content of this educational module are the exclusive property of the creator.
+Any reproduction or distribution without express written permission is a violation of copyright law.

+This module is provided for educational purposes only.
+The creator makes no warranties about the completeness, reliability, or accuracy of this information.

 ## 🚀 Getting Started

 No complex build steps or dependencies are required.